 What’s new with you?

 You’re getting closer to being able to take a pregnancy test, though you might want to wait until after your missed period to get the most accurate result.
-At-home tests measure the hormone hCG, which starts being released after implantation and doubles about every 72 hours throughout the first trimester.
+At-home tests measure the hormone hCG, which begins to be released after implantation and doubles about every 48-72 hours throughout the first trimester.

 If you’re pregnant with multiples, you might have higher levels of hCG early on.
-That said, an ultrasound won’t be able to confirm you’re pregnant with multiples until six weeks at the earliest (but most likely closer to eight or ten weeks).
+That said, an ultrasound won’t be able to confirm you’re pregnant with multiples until close to six weeks.

 While it might be too soon to take a pregnancy test or get a sonogram, you could start experiencing some early pregnancy symptoms during week three.
 You might notice light spotting, which could be a sign of implantation.
-Bloating, mild cramping, sore breasts, and nausea are also common during the first several weeks of pregnancy.
+Bloating, mild cramping, and sore breasts are also common during the very early weeks of pregnancy.
 And those carrying twins or multiples might experience more intense symptoms than people pregnant with one baby.

 Reviewed by the Ovia Health Clinical Team